dclbas/LMS_Controls/HomeAssistant/config/README.md

 ## Home Assistant Config Directory
 The files in this directory and sub-directories are required.
-Only the entries pertinenet to this application are shown.
+Only the entries pertinent to this application are shown.
 For example the configuration.yaml file only shows the additional entries required for this application (mainly input_boolean, input_select, input_text, etc..)
 In short you need to add these entries to your existing configuration.yaml, scripts files, etc. as required.

 ## Modifications Required